chiakangZacHung/chiakangZacHung/README.md

 :boy: **About me:**

 - 🔭 I’m currently working on the research for deep learning.
-- 🌱 I’m currently learning how to get prepared for a job interview

 - :musical_note: I listen to a lot of music
 - :running: I enjoy playing sports
 - :earth_americas: I have backpacked in over 30 countries